polyaxon/polyaxon/site/docs/management/ui/dashboards.md

 <blockquote class="commercial">This is part of our commercial offering.</blockquote>

-Dashboards let you create visualization, render assets, and widgets to analyze a run or a selection of runs.
+Dashboards let you create visualizations, render assets, and widgets to analyze a run or a selection of runs.

 Oftentimes, a dashboard might be generic and useful to save and reuse for future runs.
 Polyaxon lets you save and describe dashboards and share them with the rest of your teams.